 SILVER SPRING, Md., April 30, 2019 /PRNewswire/ -- On May 15, the Tuberous Sclerosis Alliance (TS Alliance) will join tuberous sclerosis complex (TSC) organizations around the world to observe the seventh annual TSC Global Awareness Day.
 On this day, thousands of individuals and families affected by TSC will come together to increase public awareness of the rare disease and share their stories of hope for the future.
 TSC Global Awareness Day is sponsored internationally by Tuberous Sclerosis Complex International (TSCi), a worldwide consortium of TSC organizations of which the TS Alliance is a member.

 TSC is a genetic disorder that causes tumors to form in vital organs, primarily in the brain, eyes, heart, kidneys, skin and lungs.
 It is also the leading genetic cause of both autism and epilepsy.
 TSC is as common as Lou Gehrig's disease or cystic fibrosis but is virtually unknown by the general population.
 The disease affects approximately 50,000 in the United States and 1 million worldwide.

-"At least two children born each day in the United States will have TSC," Rosbeck continued.
+"At least two children born each day in the United States will have TSC," shared Kari Luther Rosbeck, President and CEO of the TS Alliance.
 "However, many cases go undiagnosed or misdiagnosed due to obscurity of the disease.
-Events such as TSC Global Awareness Day are critically important to educate people about TSC as well as the importance of TSC research and how it relates to other more common diseases throughout the world."
+Events such as TSC Global Awareness Day are critically important to educate people about TSC to ensure individuals with the disease receive proper medical care as well as to explain the importance of TSC research and how it relates to other more common diseases throughout the world."

 SOURCE Tuberous Sclerosis Alliance